x13a/Wasted/README.md

 # Wasted

-Lock a device and wipe its data on panic trigger.
+Lock a device and wipe its data on danger.

 [<img
      src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"